harr-3d/blender_python_addon_hard_surface_helper/README.md

 # Hard Surface Helper - A Blender Addon Scripted in Python

-This addon is desing to help with several repetitives tasks encountered while hard surface modeling in Blender.
+This addon is designed to help with several repetitive tasks encountered while hard surface modeling in Blender.

 There are options to automatically move the bevel on an object to the bottom of